2026-27 Course Catalog

 Ready, S.E.T., GO (Foundational)

-Ready, S.E.T., Go is a required ninth grade program to introduce concepts and topics in science, engineering, and technology at Miss Hall’s School.
+Ready, S.E.T., Go is a program to introduce concepts and topics in science, engineering, and technology at Miss Hall’s School.
 The course provides a blended and dynamic overview to topics in engineering, programming, robotics, and physics.
-Through exploring S.E.T. (science, engineering, and technology) themes and real-world problems, students will gain valuable skills in problem-solving, critical thinking, and design that will enhance their knowledge of, and support their future study in, science and technology.
+Through exploring Science, Engineering, and Technology (S.E.T.) themes and real-world problems, students will gain valuable skills in problem-solving, critical thinking, and design that will enhance their knowledge of, and support their future study in, science and technology.
 An additional component of this course will be project-based experiential learning.
 S.E.T themes include the aerodynamics of flight, 3D printing, circuit building and coding, and sustainable/environmental housing.
 This course will also discuss and reflect on how engineering shapes society.

 Introduction to Computer Science (Elective)